ComradOrg/Comrad/README.md

 # Komrade

 Komrade is a socialist network.
-It seizes the means of digital production.
+It seizes the means of digital content production.

 ## Why another social network?